Brain Stimulation for Epilepsy

 The trial information does not specify whether you need to stop taking your current medications.
 However, it mentions that prior vagus nerve stimulation therapy is acceptable if held constant, suggesting some treatments may be continued.
 It's best to discuss your specific medications with the trial coordinators.

-What data supports the effectiveness of the Medtronic Percept PC system with BrainSense Technology for treating epilepsy?
+What evidence suggests that the Medtronic Percept PC system with BrainSense Technology is effective for epilepsy?

 Nitin Tandon, MD